We manage road closures under the Road Traffic Regulation Act.

 If there is no valid road space booking your application may be declined.

-This road space booking may take the form of a Streetworks EToN notice, Section 50 licence, Section 278, Section 171, Section 184 agreement or Skip or scaffold application.
+This road space booking may take the form of a Streetworks Permit, Section 50 licence, Section 278, Section 171, Section 184 agreement or Skip or scaffold application.

 Please follow the instructions on the application form.